flutter/website/src/content/get-started/fwe/local-caching.md

 Now that you've learned about how to load data from servers over the network, your Flutter app should feel more alive.
-However, just because you *can* load data from remote servers doesn't mea you always *should*.
+However, just because you *can* load data from remote servers doesn't mean you always *should*.
 Sometimes, it's better to re-render the data you received from the previous network request rather than repeat it and make your user wait until it completes again.
 This technique of retaining application